14 Royal Pregnancy Rules Meghan Markle Had to Follow When She Was Pregnant

 Since the 1950s, eager-to-know expectant parents have been happily dispensing with the “mystery” of whether they’re having a boy or a girl via sonogram.
 And some royals have joined in, including Princess Diana, who learned that Prince Harry would be a boy sometime during the pregnancy (although she didn’t tell Prince Charles, and here’s why).
 However, what a royal must never do is reveal the gender to the public in advance of the birth.

 Since 1841, every royal baby has been christened in an identical robe.
 The original robe was made for the christening of Queen Victoria’s oldest daughter.
 Queen Elizabeth was dressed in the same robe for her christening, and so were all her children.
 In fact, all the Queen’s grandchildren were dressed in that very robe until 2008, when the Earl and Countess of Wessex’s son was dressed in a replica designed to preserve the original, according to the BBC.

 A limited layette

-With the gender of the soon-to-be-born heir a tightly-held secret, Meghan won’t be able to prepare an elaborate layette, or at least she’ll have to go with a neutral color like yellow.
-In addition, anything but “formal” attire is frowned up for royal babies, so if Meghan has always dreamed of putting her baby in a bib embroidered with, “Spit happens,” sorry, but it’s not happening.
+With the gender of the heir a tightly-held secret, Meghan wasn’t able to prepare an elaborate layette for baby Archie and instead had to go with neutral colors.
+In addition, anything but “formal” attire is frowned up for royal babies, so if Meghan had always dreamed of putting Archie in a bib embroidered with, “Spit happens,” sorry, but it’s not happening.

 No baby shower

 A popular baby shower gift is a receiving blanket, which is a small, lightweight blanket used for swaddling your baby.
-But there will be no point in gifting Meghan and Harry with receiving blankets, as their baby’s will already have been made by G.H.
+But there will be no point in gifting Meghan and Harry with receiving blankets, as royal babies have theirs made by G.H.
 Hurt & Son, which has been making all royal receiving blankets for the past century.
 Although when Prince George was born, he was famously introduced to the world in an Aden + Anais swaddle.